International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 These plans, policies, and strategies were assessed with regard to 19 key themes addressed within MIPAA’s three pillars and across the UN Decade of Healthy Ageing’s action areas.
 (See Figure 5 and Appendix B for definitions and reasons for inclusion.)

 While the approach of the more recent UN Decade of Healthy Ageing highlights four key policy action areas and promotes multisectoral action for aging populations, MIPAA has acted as a foundational resource and norm-building framework for countries seeking to mainstream the needs of older persons across a wide range of policy areas since its publication in 2002.
 This includes promoting the adoption of national action plans on aging.
-Every five years, a MIPAA review is conducted by United Nations Regional Commissions.
+Every five years, an MIPAA review is conducted by United Nations Regional Commissions.
 These reviews take stock of country progress toward MIPAA goals as defined in their respective MIPAA Regional Implementation Strategies, including tracking the development of national action plans on aging.
 As a result of these reviews, governments continue to draw on MIPAA and utilize its framework when developing and implementing plans, as several UN Regional Commissions ask countries to report progress on national plan development and implementation.
-Progress toward MIPAA goals is currently under review, and results will be released in 2022.

 As Figure 5 illustrates, the MIPAA and the UN Decade goals broadly relate to promoting social development and protection, ensuring access to quality care, and building enabling environments for older persons.